‘Wilderness is synonymous with freedom, naturalness and beauty…’

-Wilderness becomes in the last years more and more important issues all over Europe.
+In the last few years Wilderness has become more of an important issue all over Europe.
 Not only volunteers or enthusiastic nature lowers but also serious researchers and scientists taking a very close look at this important subject in Europe.

 Wilderness is defined as a social and ecological concept in Rewilding European Landscapes.
 The concept appeared in the conservation realm after the end of the frontier exploration in North America in the 19th century.